Stay up to date with notifications from The Independent

 She explains that when people first contact the helpline, they are always asked whether they are in a place where their perpetrator cannot overhear and a code word is agreed upon in case the call needs to end suddenly.
 However, this is by no means foolproof and sometimes an abusive partner can walk into the room mid-call.

-“Sometimes, it can be really sudden, and particularly if there is tech stalking going on and somebody knows they are on the call, they will come in,” Maria adds.
+“Sometimes, it can be really sudden, and particularly if there is tech stalking going on and somebody knows they are on the call, they will come in,” Maria says.
 “The call will probably just stop.”

-Her comments come as exclusive data from Refuge shows increasing numbers of calls to the National Domestic Abuse Helpline which it runs are seeking referrals to refuges to escape their abusers, rising from 5,450 to 6,086 between 2020 and 2024.
+Her comments come as exclusive data from Refuge shows increasing numbers of calls to the National Domestic Abuse Helpline which it runs are seeking referrals to refuges to escape abusers, rising from 5,450 to 6,086 between 2020 and 2024.

-In this year so far, the helpline has already supported 49,787 calls for help, with three quarters of those being from survivors of domestic abuse.
+In this year so far, the helpline has already supported 49,787 calls for help, with three-quarters of those being from survivors of domestic abuse.

 Maria is eager to emphasise the fact that victims are under no obligation to provide any identifiable or contactable details such as their name or phone number.
 “If they are thinking that we are going to instantly escalate, that is not the case,” Maria says.